 The current study found mood differences based only on religion.
 Ultra-orthodox adolescents suffered from mood impairment less than their secular peers did.
 This may be explained by the regular bedtime and good sleep hygiene observed within the ultra-orthodox population.
 Another possibility is that there is a cultural impact related to the spirituality of religion, which may impact the mood of ultra-orthodox adolescents.
 Ultra-orthodox children are raised to believe that everything that happens is for the best and when ultra-orthodox adolescents encounter changes in their lives, they overcome them through prayer and faith.
-A study that examined whether there is a correlation between spirituality and depression among adolescents found that spirituality might maintain lower levels of depressive symptoms among adolescent girls (43)(Pérez, Little & Henrich, 2008).
-Another study related to religion and spirituality among adolescents coping with cancer, found that patients relied on their faith more than expected and reported that religion and spirituality helped them cope with the disease (44)(Hegner et al., 2014).
+A study that examined whether there is a correlation between spirituality and depression among adolescents found that spirituality might maintain lower levels of depressive symptoms among adolescent girls (43).
+Another study related to religion and spirituality among adolescents coping with cancer, found that patients relied on their faith more than expected and reported that religion and spirituality helped them cope with the disease (44).
 It is important to study the prevalence of religion among depressed adolescents in order to determine whether faith is indeed a shield against mood disorders characteristic of this age group.

 Morning/Evening Typicality

 Dramatic changes in sleep patterns are among the most prevalent trademarks of adolescence.
-These changes are manifested in a tendency to gradually delay bedtimes and a higher preference toward “night owl” behavior, which is related to biological factors, including changes in hormonal and neurobioligal factors responsible for regulating the biological clock and delaying the homeostatic mechanism of sleepiness (2,4,10,11,45)(Carskadon et al, 1998; Iglowstein, Jenni, Molinari & Largo, 2003; Taylor et al., 2005; Hagenauer, et al, 2009; Gradisar et al, 2011).
+These changes are manifested in a tendency to gradually delay bedtimes and a higher preference toward “night owl” behavior, which is related to biological factors, including changes in hormonal and neurobioligal factors responsible for regulating the biological clock and delaying the homeostatic mechanism of sleepiness (2,4,10,11,45).
 However, there is evidence that the environment and culture also impact this typicality.
-For example, upon comparing sleep patterns and related behaviors in a survey of Jewish and Arab adolescents in Israel, the results show that Jewish adolescents report later bedtimes and a significant tendency toward “night owl” behavior as compared to Arab adolescents (21)(Shochat, 2013).
+For example, upon comparing sleep patterns and related behaviors in a survey of Jewish and Arab adolescents in Israel, the results show that Jewish adolescents report later bedtimes and a significant tendency toward “night owl” behavior as compared to Arab adolescents (21).
 It is possible that this tendency within the secular Jewish population reflects the norms and lifestyle of western society, while the conservative and authoritative lifestyle of the Arab population may explain the tendency to maintain earlier bedtimes among Arab adolescents.

 Contrary to expectations, the current study found an interaction between gender and religion.
 Boys in the ultra-orthodox sector reported “night owl” behavior more than girls did, while girls of the secular sector reported such behavior more than boys did.
 These findings are surprising, as there is a disparity between the early sleep patterns among ultra-orthodox boys and secular girls, and between their tendency to describe themselves as “night owls”, compared to ultra-orthodox girls and secular boys, respectively.
 A possible interpretation of these findings is that the subjective report reflects the difference between actual early rising and their natural tendency to delay their bedtime, as it is dictated by the biological clock.
 The typicality questionnaire deals with preferred times for performing various physical and mental tasks.
 Thus, for the ultra-orthodox boys, as they are required to rise early throughout the week, despite and as opposed to the biological adolescent tendency to rise later, they chose later times in which it is easiest for them to function based on their biological tendency.
 Perhaps this tendency is manifested because of the early bedtime that is forced upon them by their religious lifestyle.